-This Application (A486) seeks to amend Maximum Residue Limits (MRLs) for nonantibiotic agricultural and veterinary chemicals in the Food Standards Code.
-It is a routine application from the Australian Pesticide and Veterinary Medicines Authority (APVMA, formerly the National Registration Authority for Agricultural and Veterinary Chemicals), to update the Food Standards Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.
+This Application (A520) seeks to amend Maximum Residue Limits (MRLs) for nonantibiotic agricultural and veterinary chemicals in the Code.
+It is a routine application from the Australian Pesticide and Veterinary Medicines Authority (APVMA), to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.